jmaralo/RTP-to-WebRTC-Broadcast/README.md

 # RTP to WebRTC (broadcast)

-Small utility to broadcast an RTP stream to multiple peers with WebRTC
+Small utility to broadcast multiple RTP streams to multiple peers with WebRTC

-# Usage
+## Usage

 Download the latest release and run the binary or build from source using `go build`.